Open-source AI model for Sub-Saharan Africa camera trap species detection

 • pre-filtering images before manual review

-The model is particularly useful where users need to process large numbers of images and identify likely species detections before manual verification.
+The models are particularly useful where users need to process large numbers of images and identify likely species detections before manual verification.

 Not Intended For